Table of Contents

 STEP 4: Set Up the Database

-- By default, Django uses SQLite, but you can set up PostgreSQL or MySQL if needed.
+- By default, Django uses SQLite, but you can configure it to use PostgreSQL or MySQL if needed.

 - Run migrations to set up the database: